CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/date-and-time/what-is-date-and-time.md

 ## Formatting and parsing

-Text representation of date and time values depends on [culture][] and format templates.
+Text representation of date and time values depends on [culture][Culture] and format templates.
 Common cases include:

 * Date and time blocks default to [ISO 8601 Standard][] text for `DateTimeOffset` output.
 * [Convert Text To DateTime][] and [Convert Date Time To Text][] accept optional format template and format provider properties.